Flag of the European Union EU Clinical Trials Register Help

 Recruitment details

-A total of 13 mother-infant pairs took part in the study across 7 sites in United States, Spain and United Kingdom.
-Data up to primary cut-off date is reported here.
-Final data will be reported 1 year after study completion date.
+A total of 13 mother-infant pairs took part in the study across 7 sites in the United States, Spain, and the United Kingdom from 16 September 2021 to 13 January 2025.

 Pre-assignment